StoglRobotics/ros_team_workspace/docs/use-cases/operating_system/create_setup_workspace.rst

      - X

 .. note::
-  For more general questions on the usage of docker and the limitations of RosTeamWS in interacting with docker have a look at our docker related docs.
+  For more general questions on the usage of docker and the limitations of RosTeamWS in interacting with docker have a look at our :ref:`docker related docs<docker>`.